ishanbhagwate/ishanbhagwate/README.md

 ### **Bexpat**

-- Community app for expatriates and travelers
+- Community app for expatriates and travellers
 - Personalized algorithm for recommendations
 - Optimized chat system to reduce server costs